shirsneh/virtual_clothes_try_on_assistant/README.md

 I created a Virtual clothing assistant using Deep learning algorithms in order to help the consumers.

-The user can select the cloth he/she wants to wear and then upload his/her image of any pose they want, and the assistant will help to dress that human with his/her selected cloth.
+The user can select the clothing item he/she wants to wear and then upload his/her image of any pose they want, and the assistant will help to dress that human with his/her selected clothing item.

 *So how exactly does it work?*